 BackLite Media is a premier Out-of-Home (OOH) media company known for its innovative advertising solutions.
-With exclusive partnerships, including Dubai's Roads and Transport Authority (RTA), and prime locations on Sheikh Zayed Road, malls, and cinemas, BackLite combines creativity and strategy to deliver unparalleled advertising reach throughout individuals' daily journeys in the UAE.
+With exclusive partnerships, including Dubai's Roads and Transport Authority (RTA), and prime locations on Sheikh Zayed Road, in malls, and at cinemas, BackLite combines creativity and strategy to deliver unparalleled advertising reach throughout individuals' daily journeys in the UAE.